In celebration of Black History Month

 Doors at 6:00 p.m. for wine reception.
 Program at 6:30.
 Please enter via 54 W Chicago Ave.
 Non-alcoholic options will be available.

-Les États-Unis d’Afrique (Yanick Létrouneau, 2011, 28)—Létrouneau’s medium-length documentary follows the quest of African hip-hop pioneer Didier Awadi in the creation of an album in hommage to the Black Consciousness Movement leaders who fought for the ideal of a united and independent Africa.
+Les États-Unis d’Afrique (Yanick Létrouneau, 2011, 75 minutes)—Létrouneau’s medium-length documentary follows the quest of African hip-hop pioneer Didier Awadi in the creation of an album in hommage to the Black Consciousness Movement leaders who fought for the ideal of a united and independent Africa.
 This epic musical and political journey leads him to over 40 countries, where he collaborates with activist hip-hop artists such as Smockey (Burkina Faso), M1 of Dead Prez (United States), and ZuluBoy (South Africa).

 La Vie est belle (Mwezé Ngangura, 1988, 83 minutes)—Ngangura’s feature length comedy follows Karou, a young Zairean farmer who dreams of making music and earning a living doing any job he can find.
 He travels to Kinshasa, the capital, with his cousin Mongali.
 During the journey, Kourou falls in love with a young woman named Kabibi.
 Finding work as a servant, he doesn’t yet know that his boss, Nvouandou, is also captivated by Kabibi.
 The boss will do anything to prevent Kabibi and Kourou from being together…